 The graft-versus-host disease (GVHD) treatment market value will increase from $297 million in 2013 to $407 million by 2018, at a Compound Annual Growth Rate (CAGR) of 6.59%, according to research and consulting firm GlobalData.
 The company’s latest report* states …

 Australia is one of the richest healthcare markets in the Asia-Pacific region.
-The market ranks as the 13th largest in the world, while per capita spending is on a par with European markets such as France or Finland.
+The market ranks amongst the top 20 largest in the world, while per capita spending is on a par with European markets such as the Netherlands or Finland.

 In August 2011, after months of negotiation, the Commonwealth Government signed an agreement with all States and Territories to formalise the National Health Reform plan.
 Designed to improve funding to hospitals and to reduce patient waiting times, the plan will see the Commonwealth Government invest at least A$16.4 billion (US$16.0 billion) in additional funding for public hospitals over the period 2014-15 to 2019-20.
 The Commonwealth Government will match 45% of efficient growth funding from July 2014, and 50% of efficient growth from July 2017.